Frequently Asked Questions

 - Contact of mucous membrane or non-intact skin with blood, tissue, or other potentially infectious bodily fluids.

 HIV, in certain conditions, can survive outside the body for several weeks.
-Survival depends on which body fluid it is in, volume of the body fluid, concentration of the virus within it, temperature, acidity, and exposure to sunlight and humidity.
+Survival depends on the type of body fluid enveloping the virus, volume of the body fluid, concentration of the virus, temperature, acidity, and exposure to sunlight and humidity.

 Hepatitis B virus can live in dried blood for up to a week.
 Hepatitis C virus can survive for up to four days.